neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 5 - Parsing Data/README.md

 Provide the required configuration to create a new Workspace:

-* Resource Group - select the pre created resource group
+* Resource Group - Select the pre created resource group
-* Name - neo4j
+* Name - Type a name for the workspace
-* Region - Austrailia East

 ![](images/04-ws-config.png)